vladmirfox/pokeemerald-expansion/README.md

         - Setting Terrains.
     - Mid-turn speed recalculation.
     - Quick Poké Ball selection in Wild Battles
-        - Press `R` to use last selected Poké Ball.
+        - Press `L` to use last selected Poké Ball.
-        - Hold `R` to change selection with the D-Pad.
+        - Hold `L` to change selection with the D-Pad.
     - Faster battle intro
         - Message and animation/cry happens at the same time.
     - Faster HP drain.